Thank you for visiting our site. Let’s get right to it shall we?

 The total resources of a person or business, as cash, notes and accounts receivable, securities, goodwill, or real estate.

-So the idea of creating a POA is that you are preparing for the possible event of becoming incapacitated or otherwise incapable of handling your affairs (an illness for example) and you are officially assigning someone to handle your affairs or alternatively, you may have an aging family member that can no longer manage their assets like finances and real estate for example and so you want to assign yourself or other family members to handle their accounts for them.
+So the idea of creating a POA is that you are preparing for the possible event of becoming incapacitated (an illness for example) and you are officially assigning someone to handle your affairs or alternatively, you may have an aging family member that can no longer manage their assets like finances and real estate for example and so you want to assign yourself or other family members to handle their accounts for them.

 The Ohio Power of Attorney Form in a Nutshell

 Unlike the name of the form, a power of attorney document does not require an attorney at all.
-The form is really just a written agreement that is written in accordance with Ohio’s revised legal code and signed between two people of sound mind that are over 18 years old.
+The form is really just a written agreement (that DOES follow certain Ohio state rules in order to be valid) signed between two people of sound mind that are over 18 years old.

 The form details what kinds of legal and formal things that the person you are assigning can do for you.